-Historical, architectural, archaeological, and cultural resources encompass a range of sites, properties, and physical resources associated with human activities, society, and cultural institutions.
+Historical, architectural, archeological, and cultural resources encompass a range of sites, properties, and physical resources associated with human activities, society, and cultural institutions.
 Federal law requires project sponsors who require federal funds or approvals to consider how their proposed projects would affect historic properties.
-In accordance with NEPA and Section 106 of the National Historic Preservation Act (NHPA), the FAA is the lead agency for identifying the potential impacts of a proposed project on these resources and consulting with the federally recognized tribes, the State Historic Preservation Office (SHPO), and other agencies, as necessary.
+In accordance with NEPA and Section 106 of the National Historic Preservation Act, the FAA is the lead agency for identifying the potential impacts of a proposed project on these resources and consulting with the federally recognized tribes, the State Historic Preservation Office and other agencies, as necessary.

-According to the National Park Service's National Register of Historic Places (NRHP), the Palm Springs Municipal Terminal is listed as a NRHP property.
-There are three NRHP listed properties in the vicinity of the Airport: Palm Springs City Hall (0.3 miles west), Palm Springs Desert Museum (0.1 east), Palm Springs Tramway Valley Station (9.0 miles west), and Palm Springs Unified School District Educational Administrative Center (0.2 miles east).
+The Palm Springs Municipal Terminal is listed in the National Park Service's National Register of Historic Places (NRHP or National Register).
+Three other NRHP-listed properties are in the vicinity of the Airport: Palm Springs City Hall (0.3 miles west), Palm Springs Deserb Museum (0.1 east), Palm Springs Tramway Valley Station (9.0 miles west), and Palm Springs Unified School District Educational Administrative Center (0.2 miles east).

-Character defining elements of the entire terminal building include the interior elements of the lobby, original natural rock walls, and landscape features that are confined within the central core and four wings of the building.
-There is a site the contains two-diamond shaped lawns, four tree islands, a fountain, and original parking areas.
+Character-defining elements of the entire terminal building include the interior elements of the lobby, original natural rock walls, and landscape features that are confined within the central core and four wings of the building.
+There is a site that contains two-diamond shaped lawns, four tree islands, a fountain, and original parking areas.
 These elements contribute to retaining the historical integrity and significance of the terminal at PSP by meeting the criteria in Sections A and C of the National Register.